apigeek/architect/README.md

 Executable English for Software Architects
 ==========================================

-ApiGeek-Architect is an automation and orchestration tool for software architects.
+ApiGeek-Architect is an automation and orchestration tool for software teams.

+Our high-levle design goals are to:

 - Simplify
 - Standardise